alonnastrong/PreWork/README.md

 I'd like to build 🔨🔨⚒️...
 - A unique diary app that lets users write and send locked letters to their future selves.
-- In this app users wull be able to customize everything from fonts to backgrounds
+- In this app users will be able to customize everything from fonts to backgrounds
 - Journal entries can be written, but there'd also be a video option

+I'm Currently Working On...
+- A prototype design for a mutual-aid app that allows alumni of high schools to contribute to the needs of the schools graduating class.
+A student can't afford prom or the enrollment fee for the college they're committing to?
+This app will allow them to have their needs met with just one post!
+For the Rice Design Challenge